You worked hard in your transfer classes. Be sure the credits are being used to fill as many U of U requirements as possible!

 - If you have credits that you think should count but aren’t, contact the Admissions Office.

 - Once you have been admitted to the U of U and have paid your Enrollment Deposit, you can run a Degree Audit to see which GE requirements the Admissions Office has cleared.
 Find out how to run a Degree Audit here.

 The Transfer Program (part of Academic Advising Center Advising – the general advising center on the U of U campus) is the place to go with questions and problems relating to using transfer credits to fill U of U General Education and Bachelor's Degree requirements.

 Unfilled General Education Requirements

-- If you see General Education requirements on your DARS report that you think should be cleared with your transfer work but aren’t, make an appointment with a Transfer Program advisor.
-You can make an appointment online or by calling the appointment desk at 801-581-8146.
+- If you see General Education requirements on your Degree Audit report that you think should be cleared with your transfer work but aren’t, make an appointment with a Transfer Program advisor.
+You can make a "Degree Audit Explanation" appointment online or by calling the appointment desk at 801-581-8146.

 - Come prepared to your advising appointment!
 Advisors will usually need to see:

 - A course description from the catalog of your previous school(s)

 - A syllabus from the class or classes in question